-In 2013, the High Court of Sindh, in respect of another company, had overturned the interpretation of the Appellate Tribunal on Sec 113 (2) (c) of the Income Tax Ordinance, 2001 and decided that the minimum tax could not be carried forward where there no tax was paid on account of loss for the year or carried forward losses.
-The Company's management is however of the view, duly supported by the legal advisor, that the above order is not correct and would not be maintained by the Supreme Court which the Company intends to approach, if same decision is awarded to the Company in appeal to the High Court.
+In 2013, the High Court of Sindh, in respect of another Company, overturned the interpretation of the Appellate Tribunal on Sec 113 (2) (c) of the Income Tax Ordinance, 2001 and decided that the minimum tax could not be carried forward where there was no tax paid on account of loss for the year or carried forward losses.
+The Company's management is however of the view, duly supported by the legal advisor that the above order is not correct and would not be maintained by the Supreme Court which the Company intends to approach, if same decision is awarded to the Company in appeal to the High Court of Sindh.
 Therefore, the Company has continued to consider the adjustment made against the demand and the deposit of Rs.
-120,000 thousand as recoverable and the same is included in other receivables as reflected on the balance sheet in the condensed interim financial information.
+120,000 thousand as recoverable and the same is included in 'Other receivables'.

 10.1.2.2 In 2012, the Company received a demand from tax authorities in respect of tax year 2004 amounting to Rs.
 161,057 thousand.
 The demand principally arose due to addition made by assessing officer in respect of allocation of common expenses, disallowance of software cost claimed as revenue expenditure and credit disallowed in respect of income derived from Azad Kashmir.
 The Company in response to the order deposited an amount of Rs.
 29,106 thousand and filed a rectification application and an appeal with CIR (Appeals).
-The tax officer rectified the order allowing Azad Kashmir tax credit and partial relief on amortization of software cost reducing the tax demand to Rs.
+The tax officer rectified the order allowing Azad Kashmir tax credit and partial relief on amortisation of software cost reducing the tax demand to Rs.
 109,895 thousand after taking into consideration Rs.
 29,106 thousand already deposited on this account.

 Thereafter, the Company made a payment of Rs.
 100,000 thousand under protest against the rectified order and filed another rectification application and appeal before CIR (Appeals).
-The tax officer provided further relief in the revised rectified order on account of software cost which resulted in a net tax refund of Rs.733 thousand after taking into consideration the payments already made in this regard.
+The tax officer provided further relief in the revised rectified order on account of software cost which resulted in a net tax refund of Rs.
+733 thousand after taking into consideration the payments already made in this regard.
 The revised rectified order still contains certain mistakes for which the Company has filed another rectification application which is still pending.

-In 2013, CIR (Appeals) had upheld the basis used by tax officer in respect of allocation of expenses and had directed the tax authorities to work out correct figures, in order to determine the allocation ratio.
+In 2013, CIR (Appeals) upheld the basis used by tax officer in respect of allocation of expenses and had directed the tax authorities to work out correct figures, in order to determine the allocation ratio.
 The CIR (Appeals) in respect of disallowance of software cost had directed tax authorities to give consequential effect to the subsequent years.
-The Company has filed an appeal against the CIR (Appeals) order before the ATIR.
+The Company filed an appeal against the CIR (Appeals) order before the ATIR which through an order dated December 7, 2015 confirmed the decision of the CIR (Appeals) on the issue of allocation of expenses.
+The Company in response to this order of ATIR has filed an appeal before High Court of Sindh which is pending hearing.

-The Company, based on the advice of its tax consultant expects a favourable outcome.
-The Company, however, has provided for an amount of Rs.
-19,068 thousand representing its best estimate of potential liability arising therefrom.
-The payment made against the demand to the extent considered recoverable has been included in other receivables as reflected on the balance sheet in the condensed interim financial information.
+The Company, based on the advice of its tax consultant expects a favourable outcome, however, an amount of Rs.
+19,068 thousand has been provided representing the best estimate of potential liability arising therefrom.
+The payment made against the demand to the extent considered recoverable has been included in 'Other receivables'.